 Why This Works

-Driving stress is one of the most chronic low-grade stressors in modern life.
+Driving stress is one of the more chronic low-grade stressors in modern life.
 Your cortisol baseline drifts up across a long commute.
-Every red light is a window where the nervous system has a chance to reset, but most people fill that window with phone checks, radio cycling, or rumination.
+Every red light is a window where the nervous system has a chance to reset, but many people fill that window with phone checks, radio cycling, or rumination.
 A short structured breath count uses the same window for the opposite purpose.

 Long exhales activate the parasympathetic system.
 Even four to six slow exhales drop heart rate and lower the cortisol curve.
 Stack five red lights with this practice and you have effectively done a six-minute breathing session by the time you arrive, without losing any time.